 The dressing generally used is Aqucel Surgical which is a clear waterproof dressing.
-Your dressing should stay on for 2 weeks and not be changed unless necessary.
 The stitches or staples will be removed approximately 2 weeks after surgery by your consultant, community nurse or GP (a spare dressing and clip remover will be supplied to you on discharge).
-Be vigilant for any signs of infection to the wound such as increased pain to the wound site, redness, pus or any foul-smelling discharge, have a temperature or feel generally unwell.
+Your dressing should stay on for 2 weeks to promote wound healing.
+Be vigilant for any signs of infection to the wound such as increased pain to the wound site, redness, pus or any foul smelling discharge, temperate or feeling generally unwell.
 Contact your consultant immediately if this occurs.
 Your wound may feel warm, this is normal.